top of page

 Search

-The rising popularity of ChatGPT as therapist highlights how people view therapy—and what they hope to gain from it.
+The rising popularity of ChatGPT as a therapist highlights how people view therapy—and what they hope to gain from it.
 For many, ChatGPT has become a kind of "pocket therapist"—always available, instantly responsive, and free.

 Why People Turn to ChatGPT for Therapy